 How can we care for you?
 Let you know how much we love and cherish and respect you?
 Great Mother, how do we honor you?

 My child.
 You honor me when you plant seeds.
 And love and care for them.
 You honor me when you use my plants for healing.
 You honor me when you learn the lessons you have come here to learn.
 You honor me when you love and care for others with a tender heart, asking nothing in return.

 You honor me, your mother, by following my example.
-I create beauty for beauty’s sake with the blooming of the flowers.
+I create beauty for beauty’s sake.
 I create life wherever the waters of love flow.